James P. Scanlan Attorney at Law 1529 Wisconsin Ave, NW Washington, DC20007 Tel:202-338-9224 E-mail: firstname.lastname@example.org

 Educational Disparities Page

-The Educational Disparities page discusses the way perceptions about whether demographic differences in achievement in elementary and secondary schools are increasing or decreasing are affected by whether one examines relative differences in meeting proficiency standards or failing to meet them.It shows that entities examining demographic differences in educational outcomes like reaching certain levels of proficiency are commonly doing so in terms of absolute (percentage point) differences without recognizing that improvements in education will tend to increase absolute differences where rates are generally low while reducing absolute difference where rates are generally high.
+The Educational Disparities page discusses the way perceptions about whether demographic differences in proficiency in elementary and secondary schools are increasing or decreasing are affected by whether one examines relative differences in meeting proficiency standards or failing to meet them.It also discuses that entities examining demographic differences in educational outcomes like reaching certain levels of proficiency are commonly doing so in terms of absolute differences between rates without recognizing that improvements in education will tend to increase absolute differences where rates are generally low while reducing absolute difference where rates are generally high.

-The page has seven subpages.The Disparities by Subject subpage examines observed patterns of changes in various measures of disparities for different subjects (where differing proficiency rate rages have implications regarding the way general changes may affect absolute differences between rates).The Harvard CRP NCLB Study subpage discusses a 2006 Harvard’s Civil Rights Project study that compared patterns of proficiency disparities under state tests and under National Assessment of Educational Progress tests, while relying on relative differences in proficiency rates, without recognizing the pattern by which tests with generally high pass rates would tend to show smaller relative differences in pass rates, but larger relative differences in failure rates, than tests with lower pass rates.The New York Proficiency Rate Disparities subpage discusses a 2013 NYCAN study of changes in absolute differences between proficiency rates of demographic groups in New York State during a period of substantial decreases in proficiency rates without consideration of the patterns by which absolute differences tend to changes when proficiency rates generally decline.
+The page has seven subpages.The Disparities by Subject subpage examines observed patterns of changes in various measures of proficiency disparities for different subjects (where differing proficiency rate rages have implications regarding the way general changes may affect absolute differences between rates).The Harvard CRP NCLB Study subpage discusses a 2006 Harvard Civil Rights Project study that compared patterns of proficiency disparities under state tests and under National Assessment of Educational Progress tests, while relying on relative differences in proficiency rates, without recognizing the pattern by which tests with generally high pass rates would tend to show smaller relative differences in pass rates, but larger relative differences in failure rates, than tests with generally low pass rates.The New York Proficiency Rate Disparities subpage discusses a 2013 study by the organization NYCAN of changes in absolute differences between proficiency rates of demographic groups in New York State during a period of substantial decreases in proficiency rates without consideration of the patterns by which absolute differences tend to change when proficiency rates generally decline.

 Discipline Disparities Page

-The Discipline Disparities page, which was created after the March 2012 release by the Department of Education’s Office of Civil Rights of data showing large racial differences in public school discipline rates, discusses the perception that large racial disparities in discipline rates are the result of stringent discipline standards, pointing out that less stringent standards would tend to yield larger relative differences in discipline rates.The page also addresses a number of related issues from other contexts.
+The Discipline Disparities page discusses the mistaken belief that large racial disparities in discipline rates are the result of stringent discipline standards, pointing out that less stringent standards would tend to yield larger relative differences in discipline rates.The page also addresses a number of related issues from other contexts.

-The page has nineteen subpages.The Disparate Treatment subpage addresses the manner in which the issue of degree to which differences in discipline rates may result from differential treatment on basis of race.The Offense Type Issuesexplains that the perception that white students tend to be disciplined for objectively identified (more serious) infractions while black students tend to be disciplined for subjectively identified (less serious) infractions – a perception that plays an important role in arguments that substantial parts of racial disparities in discipline rates are functions of racial bias – misleadingly conflates patterns by which students of different rates who commit certain types of infractions are disciplined for those infraction with the proportions of the students from each race who are disciplined are comprised by students disciplined for particular types of offenses.
+The page has twenty-two subpages.The Disparate Treatment subpage addresses several matters concerning the issue of the degree to which differences in discipline rates may result from differential treatment on basis of race.The Offense Type Issuessubpages addresses statistical issues related to the perception that white students tend to be disciplined for objectively identified (more serious) infractions while black students tend to be disciplined for subjectively identified (less serious) infractions, a perception that plays an important role in arguments that substantial parts of racial disparities in discipline rates are functions of racial bias.

 The Duncan/Ali Letter subpage addresses an effort to make the Department of Education recognize that actions it recommends aimed at reducing racial differences in discipline rates will tend to increase such differences.